kubernetes/sig-release/README.md

   finding manual testing volunteers, and ensuring any issues discovered are communicated widely and fixed quickly

 ### CI Signal Lead
-- Ensures that all non-upgrade test CI provides a clear go/no-go signal for the release
+- Ensures that all test (master-blocking, master-upgrade and 1.y-blocking) CI provides a clear go/no-go signal for the release
-- Tracks and finds owners to fix any issues with any (non-upgrade) tests
+- Tracks and finds owners to fix any issues with any tests

 ### Release Team Shadow
 Any Release Team member may select one or more mentees to shadow the release process in order to help fulfill future